 Golden Canyon Trail to Red Cathedral, Death Valley National Park

-As our Death Valley National Park trip continued, so did our journey to complete 52 in 52!
-Golden Canyon Trail to Red Cathedral was the first destination for our second day of exploring Death Valley National Park.
-As a 3-mile round-trip trail, we decided that this will be hike number Four of the 52 Hike Challenge!
+As our Death Valley National Park trip continued, we headed towards Golden Canyon Trail to Red Cathedral.
+As a 3-mile round-trip trail, we decided that this will be ideal start of Day 2 of exploring Death Valley National Park.

 I was inspired by the incredible photos of the massive red-rock formations at the end of the Golden Canyon Trail, so it was decided that we had to see them for ourselves.
-And so, that is the reason why we decided that we will take the Golden Canyon Trail to Red Cathedral for our fourth hike of the 52 Hike Challenge.
 Keep reading if you are planning on taking this particular route as well, as I take you along this journey with us.
 As always, at the end you will also find a little added bonus of taking the off-the-beaten-path for even more awe-inspiring scenery!

 Getting a Proper Start